Adva Rodogovsky Trauma and Loss Therapy

 Get in touch

-Feel free to contact me if you have any questions about how counselling works, or to arrange an initial assessment appointment.
-This enables us to discuss the reasons you are thinking of coming to counselling, whether it could be helpful for you and whether I am the right therapist to help.
+Feel free to contact me if you have any questions about how therapy works, or to arrange an initial assessment appointment.
+This enables us to discuss the reasons you are thinking of coming to therapy, whether it could be helpful for you and whether I am the right therapist to help.

 You can also call me on 07386897236 if you would prefer to leave a message or speak to me first.
 I am happy to discuss any queries or questions you may have before arranging an initial appointment.